ryanrodemoyer/git-evangelism/README.md

     * Branches
       * list all branches in the repository
         `git branch -a`
+      * remove local copy of remote branches where the branch no longer exists in the remote
+        `git fetch --prune`
       * reset local version of branch to what exists in remote. __THIS WILL DISCARD UNPUSHED COMMITS!__
         `git checkout <branch-name>`
         `git fetch <remote> <branch-name>`